ECRF Final Project

 Your proposal paper should address the following issues:

-- Describe the institutional or organizational need your project is intended to address.
+2. Describe the organizational need your project is intended to address.

-- What are the institutional and process challenges you must navigate to make this project successful?
+• What are the institutional and/or process challenges you anticipate?

-- Who are the key stakeholders—individuals—you need to bring on board to bless the project?
+• Who are the key stakeholders – individuals and/or group representatives – you need to invite to bless the project?

-- What is the timeline for your project: beginning, organizational target dates, public launching of the project, conclusion of the project?
+• What is the timeline for your project: beginning conversations, organizational target dates, public launching of the project; conclusion of the project?

 Keep your project manageable.
 As a first-step project in religious fundraising, smaller will be better than larger.
 In communicating your project to your constituency (your case or mission statement):